Beast (Marvel Comics): Time-displaced Beast

-Introduction to magic

 Following the reconstruction of reality after the Battleworld crisis, the displaced X-Men remain in the future, travelling the world as they try to find their place, while the 'present' Beast works with the Inhumans to find a means of resolving the recent release of Terrigenesis crystals that have proven dangerous to mutants.
 Increasingly frustrated with his inability to find a way back to their time through science, the young Beast contacts Doctor Strange for advice on using magic, but although Strange cannot help due to his currently weakened powers, when Hank is able to help him find a solution to a dimensional rift he was investigating, Strange reassures Hank that he is smart enough to find a solution to the current dilemma.
 After the conflict with the Inhumans is concluded, the younger Beast reveals to his teammates that he has determined, through a combination of science and magic, that the younger X-Men cannot return to the past as they are already there, leaving them free to travel the world and find their own place.

-RessurXion

 The young Beast finds himself working alongside Magneto along with the rest of the time-displaced X-Men doing whatever it takes to preserve Xavier's dream.
 Beast begins to use magic more freely on their missions, something that greatly distresses Cyclops.
 Whenever they are at X-Men HQ Beast spends most of his time on his own to continue study magic and becomes increasingly reclusive in the process.

-1602

-In Marvel 1602, Beast is known as Hal McCoy and retains his original appearance of a human with lengthy arms and legs and enormous hands and feet.
-He is well spoken and eloquent, and a member of Carlos Javier's (Professor X) group of "witchbreeds", though he tends to not give others a chance to speak when he is talking.
-When several soldiers stare at him, he glowers and attributes his appearance to his origin as an Orkneyman.
-He also tells of his mother's humiliation when he was born, her cruel neighbours having suggested that Hal's father was an ape.

-He reappears in Spider-Man 1602.
-Between the two appearances he was working with Henri Le Pym, a natural philosopher employed by Baron Octavius to create a potion that will counteract the effects an octopus based serum have had on his physiology.
-Testing some of the potions on himself, Hal becomes more bestial in appearance.
-When he first appears in Spider-Man 1602 #1, he is imprisoned in Le Pym's laboratory, treated as a source of mutagenic blood rather than a fellow scientist.

-He is not shown clearly until he is released from the cage by Peter Parquagh in #3.
-He resembles a gorilla to a greater extent than the main universe Beast, with only a slight blue tinge to his fur.
+Ultimately this Beast, along with the rest of the displaced X-Men, were returned to the past after an attack by Ahab against the team nearly caused a dangerous temporal paradox.
+Using the knowledge gained from her future self, Jean was able to wipe the memories of the future from the young X-Men, while also putting those memories on a "time delay" so that they would remember their time in the future only after they caught up with the point in time when they had left.